Q&A: PROBIOTICS PRINCIPLES

 Since modern life – with its steady stream of chlorinated drinking water, alcoholic beverages, antibiotic-laced foods, etc. – seems to be an intensive assault on our normal intestinal flora, one could make the case that everyone could probably benefit from a “freshening up” of their intestinal bacteria with a brief one to two-week course of acidophilus, several times per year, or, perhaps one weekend each month.

 Certainly, after a course of medically-prescribed antibiotic therapy, the healthy balance of bacteria should be re-established in the intestine by consuming a probiotic preparation for two to four weeks after taking the last antibiotic dose.
 It is OK (and probably wise) to take the probiotic while you are taking the antibiotic, just be sure to space them out in time – that is, if you take the antibiotic morning and with dinner, take the probiotic mid-day (an hour before lunch) or an hour before retiring.

 Many probiotics are better able to retain their potency when kept in the refrigerator, though not all brands require this.
 If there is any question about the potency of the product you have purchased – test it!
 Try to consume the entire product within a few weeks of purchase, so it does not lose its potency in the refrigerator or on the shelf.

 Used wisely, probiotics can be a useful tool in keeping our body, and thus, our health in optimal balance.

-To schedule a private consultation by phone, Skype, FaceTime, or in person, call the TrueNorth Health Center in Santa Rosa, California (about one hour north of San Francisco).
+To schedule a private consultation by phone or video, please call the TrueNorth Health Center in Santa Rosa, California (about one hour north of San Francisco).
 The Front Desk at TrueNorth can be reached from 9a – 5p Monday through Saturday, and 12:30p – 4p on Sundays.
 Phone: 1-707-586-5555.